asiehmokarian/SeoAnalyzerAppUpdate/ReadMe.md

 ### Assumptions
 - The submitted text can be a plain text or a text that contains HTML tags.
 - Application filters out stop-words and they are configurable via `Web.config` file.
+- The pattern for detecting each word is configurable via `Web.config` file.
 - Absolute URIs are considered as external links and relative links are considered as internal links.

 ### Implementation